 In deciding the most appropriate sanctions against employees, there should be a consensus of opinion between Human Resources and the Anti-Fraud Specialist (AFS) where possible.
-In addition, the Director of Finance must agree the action to be taken in respect of sanctions.
+In addition, the Chief Finance, Planning and Estates Officer must agree the action to be taken in respect of sanctions.
 The AFS is responsible for informing HR of sanctions applied from a criminal case; HR should keep the AFS updated on the application of disciplinary sanctions.